MURDriverless/Getting-Started/README.md

 # Getting-Started
 A step by step guide to getting MURsim to run on your Ubuntu.

-# 0) Make sure you are running on an NVIDIA GPU and have enough space (at least 85GB) on Ubuntu
+# 0) We're curerrently using Ubuntu 18.04 LTS, Make sure you are running on an NVIDIA GPU and have enough space (at least 85GB) on Ubuntu
+Check your ubuntu version with `lsb_release -a`

 To partition your current Windows 10 drive to dual boot Ubuntu, this works pretty well https://www.youtube.com/watch?v=lI3ywh636IU

 If you already have Ubuntu installed but don’t have enough space, please allocate/get more space.